mateuszpelczar/MobliX/README.md

 # MobliX

-MobliX is an electronic store, selling only smartphones.
+MobliX is an online marketplace where you can list your smartphone for sale.